-How Fitbit heart rate monitoring works
+How does Fitbit measure heart rate?

 Similar to how we covered the tech for the Apple Watch heart rate monitor, let's give a quick breakdown to how pretty much all wrist-based heart rate monitoring works.